How to Quiet a Noisy Lifter: Can Noisy Lifters Cause Damage?

 Now, not only are the tapping and ticking sounds of a faulty lifter are just annoying, but they can also cause or be a symptom of more serious problems on your car.

-If you do not take care of it in time, your engine might get seriously damaged.
+If you do not take care of it in time, your engine might get seriously damaged, and you will end up diagnosing some of the most common bad lifters symptoms.

 For this reason, I have listed four simple and common things that might cause a noisy lifter and I have also given you some solutions on how to fix noisy lifters.